STFUjs/STFU/README.md

 The STFU Wraps are "Connected" or singular Wrappers for any of the types of information.

-When Connected, STFU Wrappers contain structured information about the Packing technique.
+When Connected, STFU Wrappers contain structured information about the Packing technique and wrapped data.

 Wrappers can contain any of the Expander, Packed Bits, or more STFU Symbol Wraps.
+(Only STFUx of any scope allows raw bits.)

+The Control Wraps include the elemental requirements for Accurate Representation, including Universal Context References, Means of Representation & Declaration of Structure, Logical Direction and Turns & Slots, and technical specifics.

 <h3>Packed Collections of Bits</h3>
 Bits are contained in Packs, combined by spreading them across the scoped containers.